puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 17. Rename the file to **Site Discovery.rdl**

 ### Configure the ActiveX sample report

+Use the following procedure to create a sample report that uses one data source: the sites that are using ActiveX controls.
+Since Internet Explorer is the only browser that support ActiveX controls, these sites may require IE mode.

 1. Copy the report **SCCM Report Sample - ActiveX.rdl** to your Configuration Manager server.
 2. Install [Microsoft Report Builder](https://docs.microsoft.com/sql/reporting-services/install-windows/install-report-builder?view=sql-server-ver15).